BCSTechLearning/Restful-Learning/README.md

 Follow the installation steps on your desired platform:

-- Build the production server with imbedded Eclipse running command.
+- Build the application with imbedded Eclipse run/build command.

 - Export and deploy the project to Tomcat in a desired platform.

 - Run Tomcat.

-### Built With:
+### Appplication Built With:

 **1 Springboot-** Framework